Aryanfaizz/Sousveiller/README.md

 # Sousveiller - Mobile App Prototype

 ## Overview
-Sousveiller is a surveillance app prototype designed by Aryan Faizz to provide an intuitive and user-friendly interface for monitoring security feeds.
+Sousveiller is a surveillance app prototype designed by Apollo team to provide an intuitive and user-friendly interface for monitoring security feeds.
 Built using **Figma**, this prototype features a dynamic mobile app design with interactive motions and a custom logo, showcasing a modern and accessible approach to surveillance management.

 **[View the Prototype on Figma](https://www.figma.com/proto/HRt88l42pCp91iQ7PUucHm/Sousveiller?node-id=40-379&p=f&t=g5bsy3lpRG93tfY2-0&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=6%3A967&show-proto-sidebar=1)**